ajrgodfrey/WriteR/ReadMe.md

 ### R and R markdown processing

 WriteR is intended for use with R markdown files.
 Users must have R and Pandoc installed and several R packages if they are to process markdown files into HTML or Microsoft Word's docx format; in addition, an installation of a LaTeX, probably miktex2.9 will be needed if the documents are to be processed into pdf files.

+It also works well enough with regular markdown documents.

 Perhaps the easiest way to ensure the necessary R add-on packages are installed is to install the BrailleR add-on package.